ShivamKumar045/GCP_Capstone/Speech2Text.md

 1. Access the online demo here:[Watson Speech to Text](https://www.ibm.com/demos/live/speech-to-text/self-service)

+2. Click on the Proceed to Demo

-2. Click **Play audio**.
+3. Click **Play audio**.

-3. Observe as Watson Speech to Text transcribes the audio and detects multiple speakers.
+4. Observe as Watson Speech to Text transcribes the audio and detects multiple speakers.

-4. Click **Alternatives**.
+5. Click **Alternatives**.

-5. Scroll down
+6. Scroll down

-6. How many alternatives does Watson provide?
+7. How many alternatives does Watson provide?

-7. How confident is Watson that this is the word "online"?
+8. How confident is Watson that this is the word "online"?

-8. How confident is Watson that this is the word "help"?
+9. How confident is Watson that this is the word "help"?

-9. In the **Word Timing** box, Scroll down.
+10. In the **Word Timing** box, Scroll down.

-10. What is the Word Timing of the word "return"
+11. What is the Word Timing of the word "return"

-11. What is the Word Timing of the word "keep"
+12. What is the Word Timing of the word "keep"